Particular/docs.particular.net/platform/platform-sample-package.md

 ### Showing console output

-By default, console output from ServiceControl and ServiceControl.Monitoring is suppressed.
+By default, the console output from ServiceControl and ServiceControl.Monitoring is suppressed.
 For debugging or curiosity, console output may be shown by specifying:

 snippet: ShowConsoleOutput